connorb62/Rain-Gauge/README.md

 Records can be easily visualized and summarized under the 'Analysis' tab sheet.
 Once and adequate number of records have been logged, click `Graph` to draw an area graph and `Summary` to show Total and Average rainfall as well as the period of data recording in days.

 ## Printing
 Records, Graphs and summaries can be printed.
-Navigate to the main menu and print your desired information.
+Navigate to the main menu.

 ***